tridelt/sepm-group/README.md

 To make development easier and more independent, I've added a simple plugin system.
 Plugins live under `./plugins` and are automatically reloaded on change to make rapid development possible.
 All plugins have to implement the `Plugin` interface from `common/Plugin.h`, for an example see `plugins/hello_world/hello.cpp`.
 (The interface is bare bones atm, we need to figure out what plugins should be able to do and how).

+These are mainly for the client - on the server, it's probably better to run "bots" as separate processes that communicate using zmq.
+That could work for the client too - just make sure that the plugins have zmq sockets to get and send information.

 ### Continuous Integration with Jenkins

 You can access the Jenkins server at http://sepm.furidamu.org.
 To login, simply use your GitHub account.
 Every push to the main repository on GitHub will automatically trigger a rebuild and a full run of the test-suite.

 ### Documentation

 Documentation is automatically generated with doxygen, so please use doxygen-style comments.
 You can see the documentation online: http://sepm.furidamu.org/doc/, or generate it locally with `make doc`.
 The online documentation is automatically kept up to date by Jenkins, so you can rely on it for development.

 ### Dashboard

 To have an easy overview over the project, a pretty dashboard is available on http://dash.furidamu.org/.
 It's built using [Dashing](http://shopify.github.com/dashing/), you can contribute using the normal project repository.

+### Style Checking
+Jenkins runs cppcheck for each commit, the results are visible both in jenkins and in the dashboard.
+If you are feeling particularly masochistic, run `python cmake/lint.py` to see the full linter output from `cpplint.py`